SturgCoding/PicoDoorOpener/README.md

 - TO IMPROVE:
     Captive Portal aspect or BLE communication to allow for faster or 'auto' access to the portal/interface
+    Timeout/low energy mode needs to be added to make the system more power effifient when it is run off of battery power

 - NOTES:
-    Moved to ESP32 for easier prototyping, however code and how it works will be fine on Pico This was because i had a dev.exapansion board to hand making GND, 5V, GPIO21 perfectly close
+    Moved to ESP32 for easier prototyping, however code and how it works will be fine on Pico This was because i had a dev.exapansion board to hand making GND, 5V, GPIO21 perfectly close ESP32 has issues with creating a password locked connection compared to Pico

 - CREDITS:
     https://www.printables.com/@MuldeeThings_81206